Higgs boson: Vacuum energy and the cosmological constant

 More speculatively, the Higgs field has also been proposed as the energy of the vacuum, which at the extreme energies of the first moments of the Big Bang caused the universe to be a kind of featureless symmetry of undifferentiated, extremely high energy.
 In this kind of speculation, the single unified field of a Grand Unified Theory is identified as (or modelled upon) the Higgs field, and it is through successive symmetry breakings of the Higgs field, or some similar field, at phase transitions that the presently known forces and fields of the universe arise.

-The relationship (if any) between the Higgs field and the presently observed vacuum energy density of the universe has also come under scientific study.
-As observed, the present vacuum energy density is extremely close to zero, but the energy densities predicted from the Higgs field, supersymmetry, and other current theories are typically many orders of magnitude larger.
+The relationship (if any) between the Higgs field and the observed vacuum energy density of the universe has also come under scientific study.
+As observed, the vacuum energy density is extremely close to zero, but the energy densities predicted from the Higgs field, supersymmetry, and other theories are typically many orders of magnitude larger.
 It is unclear how these should be reconciled.
 This cosmological constant problem remains a major unanswered problem in physics.